protelmobile/grunt-nodestatic/README.md

 # grunt-nodestatic

-> Start a node-static web server (perfect as a development server combined with watch or regarde).
+> Start a node-static web server (perfect as a development server combined with watch of regarde).